kkoltun/dev_notes/javascript/variable_scopes.md

 2. As a part of a global object. (**more recommended**)

 Using global namespace for variables can result in unexpected bugs.
-It is a good idea to namespace these variables so that they bocome properties of a global object.
+It is a good idea to namespace these variables so that they become properties of a global object.

 ```javascript
 var app = {}; // a global object